 In Google Docs, it auto-saves constantly on its own.
 I think there’s no manual save button actually.

-In the WordPress app, it does not automatically save.
+In the Jetpack app, it does not automatically save.
 Save the post as a draft and keep saving it manually.

 If you are voice dictating in Safari or any other web browser WordPress often pulls auto saves of what’s in your browser, but that’s a gamble.
 There appears to be no auto saves besides that.
 Just keep clicking the Save Draft button to save.